SagaeHaruki/3D-GameScripts/README.md

 - Minimap Script (This script is already done, i haven't re-implemented it yet).
 - Enemy Attack & Player Detection Script

-<h1>Current Changes: [January 06, 2024]</h1>
+<h1>Current Changes: [January 09, 2024]</h1>

-> What's New?: "Re-Implementing the Camera Zoom Script"
+> What's New?: ""
-- This allows for the zoom in and out of the camera

 > IK Script:
-- Some basic adjustments.
+- No Changes

 > Movement Script:
-- Added the required component - (Camera Zoom Script).
+- Added the required component - (Stamina System).
+- Added some new variables to be used for Stamina System.

 > Falling State Script:
-- Fixed when the player is currently falling, and the is swimming tirgger, isFalling state will be turned off.
+- No Changes

 > Animations Script:
-- Adjustments of the animation booleans, where some animations doesn't start or stop, this is due to impropper (True and false statement for the animations).
+- No Changes

 > Change State Script:
 - No Changes

 > Grounded State Script:
-- No Changes
+- Fixed the "No Gravity" when player is currently Swimming

 > Jumping State Script:
 - No Changes

 > Movement Change Script:
-- No Changes
+- Player Cannot Dash when they are low on Stamina
+- Player Cannot Sprint on Low Stamina

 > Swimming Script (New):
 - No Changes